weizhou0/SAIGE-QTL-doc/docs/quickstart.md

 "
 ```

-2. Pixi source installation (using pixi to install from source code with all dependencies)
+Installation method 2: Pixi source installation (using pixi to install from source code with all dependencies)
 ```bash
 # Install Pixi and SAIGE-QTL
 curl -fsSL https://pixi.sh/install.sh | sh